hyperledger-labs/orion-server/docs/getting-started/launching-one-node/binary.md

 ## 3) Start

 To start a node, we need a certificate authority and crypto materials for the node and admin users.
-To simplify this task, we have provided sample crypto materials and configuration files in the `deployment/sample/`.
+To simplify this task, we have provided sample crypto materials and configuration files in the `deployment/sample/` folder.
 In order to understand the configuration files and procedure for creating crypto materials, refer to [crypto materials](crypto-materials).

 Let's start a node with the sample configuration: